How to Inspect Basement Sump Pump Systems (Complete Home Inspection Guide)

 What is included in a sump pump inspection?

-A full inspection includes checking the sump pit, pump condition, float switch movement, discharge line, electrical connections, and installation quality.
+A full inspection includes checking the sump pit, pump condition, float switch movement, discharge line, electrical connections, backup system, installation quality, and basic pump operation.

 What problems can a sump pump inspection reveal?